svix/svix-webhooks/webhook-bridge/README.md

 For detail on the `message` field, see: <https://api.svix.com/docs#tag/Message/operation/v1.message.create>

-Important to note that queues, exchanges, topics, or what have you, should be created and configured independently, prior to using the agent plugin.
+Important to note that queues, exchanges, topics, or what have you, should be created and configured independently, prior to using the plugin.
 There's nothing in place to automatically create these resources.
 The plugin will only try (and fail) to read from the stream in such a case.